yvbbrjdr/ucb-data-public/Resume/README.md

 - **System Software Engineer** at *NVIDIA*
     Jun 2020 - Present
     Santa Clara, CA
+    - Developed firmware for the RISC-V microcontrollers inside the GPU.
+    - Maintained the kernel-mode driver for the GPU.
 - **Software Engineering Intern** at *Kelda Inc*
     Jun 2019 - Aug 2019
     Berkeley, CA